What is Invested Capital?

 - Net working capital = Current operating assets – Non-interest bearing current liabilities

-- Goodwill and Intangibles are items such as brand reputation, copyrights, proprietary technology (computer software)
+- Goodwill and Intangibles are items such as brand reputation, copyrights, and proprietary technology (computer software)

 The formula for the financing approach is: